 There are a variety of methods by which modules are examined and the lecturer at the start of a class should give the relevant details.
-The MSc classes are defined to be at Scottish Higher Education Level 5.
+The MSc classes are defined to be at Scottish Higher Education Level 5 (Scottish Credits and Qualification Framework level 11).
 Each MSc class has a defined credit weighting and a single credit corresponds to ten hours of student learning.
 This learning includes all activities associated with the class from attending lectures, through to sitting the examination as well as private study.
 To be awarded the credit for a class you must achieve the pass mark for the class, which, in the case of Level 5 classes, is 50%.
 Note that the credits associated with a class are indivisible.
 You cannot be awarded a fraction of its credits for meeting part of its requirements.
+You can take up to one level 4 module, if compatible with your degree regulations.
+The pass level of these is 40%.